 ABOUT MARK H.

-"My style is a collage by Romare Bearden, un film de Souleymane Cisse, mixed fresh with some hip-hop, a slice of Marlon Riggs, a pinch of Ailey, a dash of anime.
-I am excited by theater that is theatrical, that utilizes the full potential of human energy to transform the mundane into the magical.
-I am excited by theater that engages with cosmic ideas, transcends the boundaries of space and time, and activates the limitless powers of the imagination.
-I am excited by theater that embraces the beautiful and the ugly, and is concerned with reaching minds, hearts, and spirits.
-I am excited by theater that penetrates, yet is not impenetrable.
-I am excited by theater that is created with purpose, that is necessary.
-The theater that excites me is the theater I strive to create." --Mark H.
+"My style is a collage by Romare Bearden, un film de Souleymane Cissé, mixed fresh with some Wu-Tang, a slice of Marlon Riggs, and a dash of anime.
+I approach performance as a rite/right, as an art, and as a vital technology for sight, development, liberation and healing.
+I create art that harnesses the full potential of human energy to transform the mundane into the magical, and the prosaic into the poetic.
+I create art that engages with cosmic ideas, transcends the boundaries of space and time, and activates the limitless powers of the imagination.
+I create art that embraces the beautiful and the ugly, and is concerned with reaching minds, hearts, and spirits.
+I create art that is challenging yet accessible, not impenetrable.
+I create art with purpose, art that feels necessary.
+Ultimately, I seek to create art that is an answer to, rather than a mere representation of, reality." --Mark H.

 What is a NeoGriot?